akshat2013soni/fitness-appointment-tracker/README.md

 The relevant screenshots have been attached in a folder

+This project can be accessed by:-
+Cloning the files of this repository by git clone or download the zip Use the `npm i` command in the app folder to install all the dependencies Now start the app with `npm start`

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).